Degrees and Certifications:

 Social Studies Department Chair

-Hello!
 I am originally from Arlington, Virginia.
 I attended Virginia Commonwealth University where I earned a B.S. in Psychology and Spanish in 2007.
 I taught English as a Second Language in Leon, Nicaragua after college.
 I moved to St. Louis in 2011 to attend SLU where I earned an M.A. in American Studies, with a focus on the intersection of advertising, food studies, and gender.
-I completed coursework for my teaching certificate at UMSL.
+I completed coursework for my teaching certification at UMSL.

 I am passionate about making my students feel powerful in the classroom.
-My hope is that they will use this power outside of the school building to become advocates for hope, equality, and peace in their communities.
+My hope is that they will use this power outside of the school building to become advocates for hope, equality, and progress in their communities.
 I want my students to leave my class with a wider understanding of the forces, both visible and invisible, that shape our world today.